quaderno/quaderno-api/source/includes/_setup.md

 Bear in mind that Quaderno paginates `GET` index results.

 You can change the number of objects to be returned with the `limit` parameter, defaulting to `25`.
+This value is capped at 100 objects.

 ## Deprecated - page parameter